Australian Journal of Family Law

 Peer Review and Publication Ethics

-The Australian Journal of Family Law employs a blind peer review model.
+The Australia Journal of Family Law employs a blind peer review model.
 This ensures the identity of both the author and the reviewers remain anonymous, promoting impartiality and objectivity in the review process.
 Not every submission progresses to peer review and may be declined upon consultation with the Editors and Editorial and/or Advisory Board; authors will not receive detailed feedback if their submission does not progress to peer review.

 Open Access